Hernan1ro/Media-player/README.md

 # Media-player
- A project made 100% with vainilla javascript to show videos and other stuff
+ A project made almost 100% with vainilla TypeScript to show videos with ads